 - Choose an image and its position in the form

 - Choose the color of the form and the fonts

 - Decide on the location of the form fields

 - Customise the divider

-- Add a text at the bottom of the form
+- Add a text in the footer of the form

 - Customize the success message, which will appear after registration

 - Add your own CSS